 Many web applications have Google Analytics (GA) integrations or plug-ins.
-If you license a web application or use an open source solution, check to see if there is a preferred Google Analytics solution.
-Here are some examples: Magento Google Analytics Guide and WordPress Google Analytics Plugin.
+If you license a web application or use an open source solution (such as Magento or WordPress), check if there's a preferred GA solution.
+Also, check out the Google Analytics Installation Guide.

-To setup GA campaign tracking, create (or edit your existing) ads and append Google Analytics campaign variables to the destination URLs.
-Google’s URL Builder is a great resource!
+To setup GA campaign tracking, create (or edit existing) ads and append Google Analytics campaign variables to the destination URLs.

 |Ad Name (utm_content)||